ClojureBridge/curriculum/README.md

 * [4 Clojure](http://www.4clojure.com/) - 160+ exercises online, again completing the Clojure code to make tests pass
 * [Codewars](http://www.codewars.com/) - improve your skills by training with others on real challenges (you need to solve 2 coding questions to join in the fun)
 * [Clojure for the Brave & the True](http://www.braveclojure.com/) - a comprehensive Clojure tutorial, using Emacs
+* [Clojure Cookbook](https://github.com/clojure-cookbook/clojure-cookbook) - annotated code examples with detailed analysis and explanation (availalbe in an Open source repo or as a commercial book)

 Clojure Community
 ---------